jbcodeforce/flink-studies/docs/coding/flink-sql.md

         ) WHERE row_num = 1;
     ```

-??? - question "How to generate data using [Flink Faker](https://github.com/knaufk/flink-faker)?
+??? - question "How to generate data using Flink Faker?
 (Flink OSS)"
-    Create at table with records generated with `faker` connector using the [DataFaker expressions.](https://github.com/datafaker-net/datafaker).
+    Create at table with records generated with [Flink faker](https://github.com/knaufk/flink-faker) connector using the [DataFaker expressions.](https://github.com/datafaker-net/datafaker).
 Valid only on OSS Flink or Confluent platform for Flink.

     ```sql
     CREATE TABLE `bounded_pageviews` (